jasedit/scriptorium/README.md

 ## Ubuntu 14.04 Setup

 1. Run `bin/install.sh` to install MultiMarkdown and latex packages necessary for this system to build.
-2. From inside the repository, run `./bin/setup_templates.sh` in the cloned repository, and specify the desired MultiMarkdown LaTeX support repository.
-The default is set to the official [repository](https://github.com/fletcher/peg-multimarkdown-latex-support). **NOTE:** This script injects an environment variable, `TEXINPUTS`, into your .bashrc file to enable building files appropriately.

 ## Windows Setup